-- Any gaming and/or entertainment software, including playing games over the internet. - Software not easily identifiable by manufacturer or function. - Unauthorised or unlicenced software. - Any software that cannot be directly linked to that individual's role. - In any circumstances where software is required to be downloaded it is the Employee's responsibility to first check and confirm with the IT department.
+- Software that automatically synchronizes files offsite (i.e., Dropbox, Google Drive, etc). - Any gaming and/or entertainment software, including playing games over the internet. - Software not easily identifiable by manufacturer or function. - Unauthorised or unlicenced software. - Any software that cannot be directly linked to that individual's role. - In any circumstances where software is required to be downloaded it is the Employee's responsibility to first check and confirm with the IT department.